-- (a) Regional Representatives-These representatives shall be appointed for two year terms. - (b) Standing Committee Members-These representatives shall be appointed for two year terms. - (c) Conference Chair(s)-These chair(s) shall be appointed for the duration of planning, delivery and conclusion of the conference business. - 7.3 Liaison Representatives (as appointed by their organization) - (i) Alberta Education - (ii) Physical and Health Education Canada (PHEC) - (iii) Alberta Schools' Athletic Association (ASAA) - (iv) Alberta Teacher Educators of Health and Physical Education (ATEPHE)
+- (a) Regional Representatives-These representatives shall be appointed for two year terms. - (b) Standing Committee Members-These representatives shall be appointed for two year terms. - (c) Conference Chair(s)-These chair(s) shall be appointed for the duration of planning, delivery and conclusion of the conference business. - 7.3 Liaison Representatives (as appointed by their organization) - (i) Alberta Education - (ii) Physical and Health Education Canada (PHEC) - (iii) Alberta Schools' Athletic Association (ASAA) - (iv) Alberta Teacher Educators of Health and Physical Education (ATEPHE) - (v) Alberta Health Services (AHS)

-8. SUSPENSION OR REMOVAL FROM OFFICE OF SPECIALIST COUNCIL OFFICERS:
+8.0 SUSPENSION OR REMOVAL FROM OFFICE OF SPECIALIST COUNCIL OFFICERS: